saksham0712/Admin-panel/README.md

 # Admin Panel

 This project is an Admin Panel developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The admin panel includes user registration, login, logout functionalities, and CRUD operations on users.
+The admin panel includes user registration, login, logout functionalities, and CRUD operations on users and fully responsive.

 ## Features